-During a press conference and site visit on Thursday, 6 February 2020, the City of Luxembourg, together with the Ministry of the Environment, Climate and Sustainable Development (Ministère de l'Environnement, du Climat et du Développement durable) and the Water Management Authority (Administration de la Gestion de l'Eau), provided details about the first phase of the Pétrusse Valley land restoration project.
+During a press conference and site visit on Thursday, 6 February 2020, the City of Luxembourg, together with the Ministry of the Environment, Climate and Sustainable Development (Ministère de l'Environnement, du Climat et du Développement durable) and the Water Management Authority (Administration de la gestion de l'eau), provided details about the first phase of the Pétrusse Valley land restoration project.

 The main aim of this project is to revitalise the valley's deteriorated and modified ecosystems, and return them to a more natural state.
 With this in mind, the Pétrusse River needs to be restored.
 This mainly involves removing the concrete riverbed so that it flows along its natural path, which will support a much richer diversity of flora and fauna and improve nutrient and water-retention levels.
-To this end, indigenous plant species will need to be planted and some trees cut down.
-This will allow urban biotopes to flourish, providing a long-term habitat for a wide variety of plants and animals.

 The ecological restoration of the Pétrusse River and the redevelopment of the adjacent park will be carried out in two phases undertaken in separate locations and at different times.